alexhifer/db_mailer_rails/README.md

 This gem allows you to store mail templates in the database.

+**Tested only on Rails > 5**.
+Soon there will be support a version of Rails 4.1 and 4.2

 Capabilities:

 * Sending mails with ActionMailer::MessageDelivery (#deliver_now and #deliver_later methods)